 ^ That white mountain there in the distance is Cayambe.

-Last week sometime we were lucky enough to attend the Festival of Light (a rough translation of the local Kichwa equivilant).
-Despite being uninvited, twice the size of almost everyone there and unable to communicate with anything more than grins and a couple of Spanish plesentries, we were made to feel welcome with smiles and a massive cup of stew.
-I think I made a bit of a faux pas by starting to slurp it down like a hungry dog, as several people manicly mimed that a spoon was on its way, but I hope they were at least happy that I appreciated the gift.
-Other than that and watching a man whoed obviouslly consumed a lot of magic mushrooms over his lifetime dance with a dog, the biggest spectical of the night was undoubtably the fireworks.
+Last week sometime we were lucky enough to attend the Festival of Light (a rough translation of the local Quechua equivalent).
+Despite being uninvited, twice the size of almost everyone there and unable to communicate with anything more than grins and a couple of Spanish pleasantries, we were made to feel welcome with smiles and a massive cup of stew.
+I think I made a bit of a faux pas by starting to slurp it down like a hungry dog, as several people manically mimed that a spoon was on its way, but I hope they were at least happy that I appreciated the gift.
+Other than that and watching a man who'd obviously consumed a lot of magic mushrooms over his lifetime dance with a dog, the biggest spectacle of the night was undoubtedly the fireworks.

 Alongside the bangers were these beautiful flaming trees and an incredible, rotating structure, which transformed from a series of catherine wheels into the enormous flower you can see to the right of the photo above.

 Safety was, as expected, a little lax and these children sitting next to the inferno made me nervous.

 One energetic morning, Dan decided that we should have a go at climbing this: